sgoedecke/ticket-viewer/README.md

 For installing Python 2.7 on Windows, see [this guide](ADD_LINK).

-**Installing Python Requests library and Tabulate library**
+**Installing Python Requests, Tabulate and Mock libraries**

-Installing Python's Requests library is as easy as running `pip install requests` from the terminal.
-Likewise, installing Tabulate just involves running `pip install tabulate`.
+Installing Python's [Requests](https://pypi.python.org/pypi/requests/) library is as easy as running `pip install requests` from the terminal.
+Likewise, installing [Tabulate](https://pypi.python.org/pypi/tabulate) just involves running `pip install tabulate`.

+Python's [Mock](https://pypi.python.org/pypi/mock) library is only used for testing purposes - if you just want to run the viewer and ignore tests.py, you don't need to install it.
+If you do want to install it, run `pip install mock` from the terminal.

 If for some reason you don't have pip installed, [this link](http://docs.python-guide.org/en/latest/starting/install/osx/#install-osx) will talk you through it.